Protein: Lexer (Part 2)

 It turns out that we can lex comments with a similar technique as the one used for spaces.
 The only difference here is that we have two type of comment:

-• Line comment: Starts with // and finishes at the end of the line.
+and finishes at the end of the line. - Multiline comment: Starts with

 Line comment

-We are going to start with the line comment.
-This is very similar to lexSpaces.
+.
 The major difference is that we are going to check for '\n' or EOF for finishing the comment.
 Finally, we are going to return a Token.

 But before all that, let's write two tests.
 One that checks that we are skipping until '\n' and the other that checks that we are skipping until EOF.